MediaComem/comem-archidep/ex/revprod-deployment.md

 #Environment="REVPROD_LANDING_PAGE_BASE_URL=http://revprod-landing.jde.archidep.ch"
 ```

-Do the same in the Systemd unit file
+Do the same in the systemd unit file
 `/etc/systemd/system/revprod-landing.service` for the landing page for the
 `REVPROD_BACKEND_BASE_URL` variable: